Case 11: Unnecessary Meeting Syndrome

 - Provide a decision framework for what constitutes the need for a meeting, e.g. making a decision could be a good purpose for a meeting, getting a report on MIS, probably not;

-- Ensure that the purpose of a give meeting is stated up front;
+- Ensure that the purpose of a given meeting is stated and shared with participants before the meeting;

 - De-institutionalize regular meetings on behalf of calling meetings when they are truly necessary;